na-na-hi/renget/archive/8r6bv.md

 Susannah's weapon - mandatory, since she's a DPS.
 While you *can* sub out for Pardo PRI, it won't work very well comparatively.

+*Dream Cutter: Polar Star*
+Precursor: *Dream Cutter* / Gacha
+Sirin's scissors.
+While you *can* sub with Purana, you really shouldn't.
+WristCutter has a huge chunk of her damage mods, and her output will drop off a cliff without it.

 ######Javelins
 *Prophetic Dreams: Self Fulfilling*
 Precursor: *Prophetic Dreams* / Gacha